freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

     font-family: Lobster, monospace;
   }
 ```
-In this way the font `Lobster` will be the first choice, but if it is not avaiable the `monospace` will replace it.
+In this way the font `Lobster` will be the first choice, but if it is not available the `monospace` font will replace it.